 The below page is where you will create a connection by logging into HubSpot to retrieve your authorization access token.
 Click on the highlighted down arrow on the right of the Connection Type field to choose the required connection.
-There are 3 connections types available which are; oAuth where you use the access token, Private App if you’re using custom scopes and Api Key if you’re logging in HubSpot with an API Key.
+There are 2 connection types available which are; oAuth where you use the access token and Private App if you’re using custom scopes.
 This page is accessible by creating a connection in the solution or by creating a connection in the source, lookup or destination step.

 NB: If you are using custom objects/ scopes in your API, please ensure that you have an Enterprise account and create your Private HubSpot App before you use the Synatic HubSpot connector.

 The below link assists on how to create a private app in Hubspot:

 We have 2 HubSpot source steps available.
 Illustrated in the image below is the HubSpot source step for basic API function calls.
 You can also create a new connection by clicking on the highlighted icon.
 In the Resource field, you populate the resource that you want to query.
 In the Fields section, you can add specific fields that you want to call or you can leave it blank to call all fields from the resource.
 You can limit the number of records you want to return from the query by typing a number in the Limit field.